AzBuilder/azb-connect-azure/README.md

 # azb-connect-azure
-AKS Pod init container that connects to Azure using the POD Identity or Azure Service Principal.
+Docker container that connects to Azure using the POD Identity or Azure Service Principal.

 ## Build Docker Image